ccjmne/blog/content/posts/git-stash-import-export.md

 ## A fourth parent with `2.51`

-You know what the stash commit needs?  *More parents, of course!*
+Do you know what the stash commit needs?  *More parents, of course!*

 With Git `2.51`, you may opt into a new representation of your stashes, which will have **one more parent**.
 It's actually only a bit of a joke[^4-parents],